farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 # Client

-A Client establishes a connection with a Farcaster Hub and can be used to send and receive messages.
+A Client established a connection with a Farcaster Hub and can be used to send and receive messages.
 It is initialized with the IP address and gRPC port of the Hub.
 Once connected, a Client instance can:

 - Query for messages by user or type.
 - Query for on-chain Farcaster Contracts state.
 - Subscribe to changes by type.
 - Upload new messages.

-### Authentication

-Some Hubs require authentication to submit messages which is done with basic auth over SSL.
-Clients will automatically negotiate an SSL connection if possible, and you'll need to provide the username and password when calling `submitMessage`.

-### getHubRpcClient
+### Constructor

-Returns a Hub RPC Client, defaulting to an SSL connection if supported.
+getHubRpcClient returns a Hub RPC Client, defaulting to an SSL connection if supported.

 #### Usage